3dct/open_iA-superbuild/README.md

 ### Enabling specific features/modules

-- `ENABLE_AI` - Whether to build AI module; requires ONNX runtime, which will be fetched automatically; on Windows, you can change whether CUDA or DirectML backend is chosen with the option `AI_ONNX_USE_CUDA` (default: disabled)
+- `ENABLE_AI` - Whether to build AI module; requires ONNX runtime, which will be fetched automatically; on Windows, you can change whether CUDA or DirectML backend is chosen with the option `AI_ONNX_USE_CUDA` (default: disabled) **Note:** Make sure to install a fitting CUDA version; there are built in checks / messages regarding the required CUDA version for the chosen ONNX runtime version.
+The latest versions (1.9.0 and 1.10.0) currently require CUDA 11.4, which only supports Visual Studio <= 2019.
 - `ENABLE_ASTRA` - Whether to build the [astra toolbox](https://www.astra-toolbox.com) reconstruction library and open_iA ASTRA module.
-This will also fetch and build boost, so enabling it will considerably increase the build time. (default: disabled). **Note:** As the latest boost release (1.77) does not currently work out of the box with Visual Studio 2022, please use Visual Studio <= 2019 in case you want to enable this module on Windows!
+This will also fetch and build boost, so enabling it will considerably increase the build time. (default: disabled). **Note:** Make sure to install a fitting CUDA version; on Windows, make sure it works together with the version of Visual Studio you are using!
 - `ENABLE_EIGEN` - Whether to fetch and use eigen (default: disabled)
 - `ENABLE_FILTERS` - Whether to build image processing filters (smoothing, segmentation, intensity transformations, geometric transformations, ...) (default: enabled)
-- `ENABLE_HDF5` - Whether to fetch and build HDF5 library and use it in open_iA (default: disabled)
+- `ENABLE_HDF5` - Whether to fetch and build HDF5 library and use it in open_iA (default: disabled). **Note:** The currently latest HDF5 version (1.12.1) does not come with support for building on Visual Studio 2022, use Visual Studio <= 2019 if you want to use HDF5!
 - `ENABLE_OPENCL` - Enables OpenCL; the DreamCaster tool depends is only enabled if this setting is enabled; enabling this option also enables some GPU-optimized ITK filters (default: disabled)
 - `ENABLE_PRECOMPILE` - Whether to build open_iA with precompiled headers enabled (default: disabled; NOT included in `ENABLE_ALL`)
 - `ENABLE_TOOLS` - Whether to build common tool modules, e.g. FeatureScout, 4DCT, GEMSe, Dynamic Volume Lines, FIAKER, ... (default: enabled)
 - `ENABLE_TEST` - Whether to enable build of tests runners and the capability to submit CDash test runs (default: disabled)
-- `ENABLE_VR` - Whether to build VR module; requires OpenVR SDK, which will be fetched automatically; also boost (includes) are required (default: disabled). **Note:** As the latest boost release (1.77) does not currently work out of the box with Visual Studio 2022, please use Visual Studio <= 2019 in case you want to enable this module on Windows!
+- `ENABLE_VR` - Whether to build VR module; requires OpenVR SDK, which will be fetched automatically; also boost (includes) are required (default: disabled).
 - `ENABLE_ALL` Enables all optional modules and filters (see also the ENABLE_xyz options above; all except for ENABLE_PRECOMPILE are enabled if this is set to on.
 Note that unchecking this box again does NOT have any direct effect; it will not automatically set these options to unchecked or their state before.
 But you will have to uncheck the option if you want to disable any of the single ENABLE_xyz options affected by this setting, otherwise they will be re-enabled on next 'Configure' run) (default: disabled)